 The plans, specifications, schedule, projected costs and bid details will be reported to the Board of Trustees.
 Board approval will be obtained before any commitment to a contractor or vendor is made and before work on a major project commences.
-The notice to the contactor to proceed must be in writing, signed by the President of the Board of Trustees.
+The notice to the contactor to proceed must be in writing, signed by the President of the Board of Trustees [or the Library Director after approval by a recorded vote of the full Board of Trustees].